xenondevs/Docs/docs/invui/virtualinventory.md

 If you're creating a plugin that modifies maximum stack sizes of items, change the `StackSizeProvider` in `InventoryUtils#stackSizeProvider` to a custom one you've created.
 This will make InvUI respect your maximum stack sizes.
-Note, that you increase the stack size over what is actually possible in vanilla Minecraft.
+(Please note that you can't have a maximum stack size higher than what is normally possible in vanilla Minecraft.)

 ## Serialization